- Automated savings roundups and multiple savings accounts

 - Savings roundups.
 You’re able to nominate roundups, which means your transactions will be automatically rounded up and contributed to your linked savings account.

 - Smart receipts.
 Due to launch soon, Up also has an innovative way of displaying purchases made using Afterpay.
 If you make an Afterpay purchase you will be able to see the details of the products you purchase as well as when the instalments are due to be debited out of your account

 - Multiple savings accounts.
 Set up multiple savings accounts within the Up app and have them linked to an individual savings goal.
 You can earn bonus interest across these accounts up to a combined balance of $50,000.

 - Low fees.
 You won’t be charged for your transaction account, ATM withdrawals, international transaction fees or your savings accounts.
-Fees will apply when your account is overdrawn or withdrawing cash from an overseas ATM.
+Fees will apply when your account is overdrawn.

 Is Up right for you?